kubos/kubos/test/integration/linux/isis-trxvu/integration_tests.rst

 Project
 ~~~~~~~

-Clone this repo into your Kubos SDK image.

-Build and flash the ``isis-trxvu-api/examples/radio-test`` project onto your iOBC.
+Build and flash the ``radio-test`` project in this folder onto your iOBC.

 Use `minicom kubos` to connect to the board and then run the ``radio-test`` program.
 It should give you a dialog asking for a command to run.